MinecraftForge/Documentation/docs/blocks/blocks.md

 Objects passed to the method make it possible to change color multiplier dynamically. `BlockModelRenderer#renderModelBrightness(IBakedModel, IBlockState, float, boolean)` passes null `worldIn` and `pos` calling the method.

-The tint indexes are specified in block's model JSON file and are used to identify the element, color for painting which is requested.
+Tint indexes are specified for faces of an element in block's model JSON file.
+When a face with a tint index is being drawn, its tint index is passed to the method.
+A face without a tint index won't be colored.
 Block's digging and hitting particles are hardcoded to have zeroth tint index.

 ### Registering a Block Color Handler